The best and worst Super Bowl 2021 commercials

 Ah, the Super Bowl commercials: where your favorite movies come back to life to sell products, and where the competition for attention is so high that companies essentially fire celebrities out of a cannon at their ad spots just so people notice.
 The Super Bowl 2021 commercials are a typical mixed bag – honestly, at a time where nothing feels particularly normal, these brazen efforts to sell stuff are oddly reassuring reminders of the Before Times for the most part.

-Below, we've listed the best and worst Super Bowl commercials released this year – you'll find all of the ad spots from this year's big game below, along with pithy (and sometimes scathing) commentary, with occasional praise for the ones we enjoyed.
+Below, we've listed the best and worst Super Bowl commercials released this year – you'll find all of the best and worst ad spots from this year's big game below, along with pithy (and sometimes scathing) commentary, with occasional praise for the ones we enjoyed.

 Let's binge some capitalism, baby!